lonalore/metatag/README.md

     This plugin is under active development, please wait for release!!!

+### Features

+Metatag plugin provides a way:
+- to set global meta tags
+- to set default meta tags for each entity types (news, page, front page) integrated to this plugin
+- to set custom meta tags for each entities (news item, page item) by extending Admin UI with "Metatag" tab

+(see screenshots below)

+Furthermore, it provides:
+- e_metatag.php addon file, so you can integrate your custom pages used by your plugins

 ### You can use the following meta tags

 #### Basic tags